OpenTechSchool/html-css-beginners/extras/README.md

----
-layout: ots
-title: Extra Content
----

 This directory is for extra content.
-Fill it up with neat things you can do with GitHub and social coding!
+Fill it up with neat things that make constructing pages easier or cooler!